mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 Before starting, you will need the following:

-- MATLAB Parallel Server™ license.
+* A MATLAB&reg; Parallel Server&trade; license.
 For more information on how to configure your license for cloud use, see [Configure MATLAB Parallel Server Licensing for Cloud Platforms](https://mathworks.com/help/matlab-parallel-server/configure-matlab-parallel-server-licensing-for-cloud-platforms.html).
-Either:
+You can use either of:
-    * MATLAB Parallel Server TM license configured to use online licensing for MATLAB.
+    * A MATLAB Parallel Server license configured to use online licensing for MATLAB.
-    * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for you cluster.
-MathWorks provide a reference architecture to deploy a suitable [Network License Manager for MATLAB on Azure](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-azure) or an existing license manager can be used.
+    * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for your cluster.
+MathWorks&reg; provides a reference architecture to deploy a suitable [Network License Manager for MATLAB on Azure](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-azure) or you can use an existing license manager.

-- MATLAB® and Parallel Computing Toolbox™ on your desktop.
+* MATLAB&reg; and Parallel Computing Toolbox&trade; on your desktop.

-- An Azure™ account.
+* An Azure&reg; account.

 # Costs
 You are responsible for the cost of the Azure services used when you create cloud resources using this guide.
 Resource settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each Azure service you will be using.
 Prices are subject to change.